1,580 total views, 2 views today

-If you’re not sure how to handle controversy in the workplace, this article and infographic can help.
-It will tell you a bit about what types of topics are being discussed most, how to be more aware of the effects these conversations have on co-workers, and how to avoid these conversations if necessary.
+If you’re not sure how to handle controversial topics in the workplace, this article and infographic can help.
+It will tell you a bit about what types of topics are being discussed most, how to be more aware of the effects these conversations have on co-workers, and how to avoid these conversations, if necessary.

 By dealing with controversial topics with tact and grace, and prioritising respectful treatment of your co-workers at all times, you’ll help create a workplace culture that upholds the dignity of everyone involved.